jourdanrodrigues/bare-django-repo/docs/APP_JSON.md

 # `app.json`

+> Veja a versão em [português][portuguese_version].

-The `app.json` is a common file that describes your app and sets some configuration in herokuish based infrastructures.
+The `app.json` is a common file that describes your app and sets some configurations in herokuish based infrastructures.

 For more detailed info about the `app.json`, go [here][app_json_link].